Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 ## Network Architecture

-I used a LSTM to forecastin the price of sweet corn.
+I used a LSTM to forecasting the price of sweet corn.
 I chose this type of model because they are known to perform quite well on time Series datasets, such as Airline Passengers prediction problem and Air Pollution Forecasting.
 The architecture of the final version of the Keras model is shown below.

 ```python
 # design network